Learn how to make traditional Irish potato pancakes. This easy boxty recipe is as tasty as any in Ireland, perfect for St. Patricks Day or everyday.

 We fry them for french fries, lakes, hash browns, and diced with onions.
 We boil them for mashed potatoes, soup and served as whole boiled baby potatoes.
 We roast them on a sheet pan, bake them in the oven and smother them with butter, sour cream and chives.
 I am sold on almost any recipe that includes potatoes, especially if it’s the main ingredient.

 This recipe is my new favorite.
 Fortunately hubby gave this Irish food two thumbs up because he is going to see this regularly plated out for him.
 This potato pancake re-heats really well.
 I have tried it both in the microwave and throwing it on a hot griddle, it didn’t lose flavor or texture.
+I do like reheating in a pan much better though, no need to add oil, there’s plenty still on the boxty from its first go ’round in the pan.

 What is Irish Boxty?